p2p-org/economy/posts/2019-08-13-cyberway-introduction.md

 wondering how they could pay, bet, play, and even order pizza with such assets.

-The first complex transaction acceptance logic implementation was made available right in “Bitcoin” with a stack virtual machine providing a limited set of operations for the end-user to make some fun with it.
+The first complex transaction logic implementation was made available right in “Bitcoin” with a stack virtual machine providing a limited set of operations for the end-user to make some fun with it.
 Fine example is an Omni-layer built on top of the operations set, which end-user